HomeLatest NewsGovTechHyderabad Police deploys AI platform to monitor social media

 Preferred Source of Google

-Hyderabad City is deploying an artificial intelligence platform to monitor social media activity across the city, raising questions about the scope of digital surveillance by law enforcement agencies.
+Hyderabad City Police is deploying an artificial intelligence platform to monitor social media activity across the city, raising questions about the scope of digital surveillance by law enforcement agencies.

 The police force has contracted Blue Cloud Softech Solutions Limited (BCSSL) to supply and install Blura Saga, an AI-powered system that analyses posts on social media platforms in real time.
 The system will track trending topics, identify what authorities describe as misinformation and gauge public sentiment through automated analysis.